ddj231/Handel/Contributing.md

 # Tutorials

-Creating tutorials on any platform are always welcome.
+Creating tutorials, on any platform, is always welcome.